Kreyren/wng/README.md

 ## Compile and Run

 ```
-$ wanager build
+$ wng build

-$ wanager run <args>
+$ wng run <args>
 Hello World
 ```

-NOTE : `wanager build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
-To disable this build in release mode with : `wanager build --release`
+NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
+To disable this, build in release mode with : `wng build --release`

 <br>